-In January 2014, Kline & Company, a worldwide consulting and research firm serving needs of organizations in the lubricants and base stocks industry, introduced its monthly Base Stock Margin Index, a characterization of recent cash margin contributions in the U.S. base oil market over the past 24 months.
+In January 2014, Kline, a worldwide consulting and research firm serving needs of organizations in the lubricants and base stocks industry, introduced its monthly Base Stock Margin Index, a characterization of recent cash margin contributions in the U.S. base oil market over the past 24 months.

 The Index estimates cash margin contributions associated with U.S. Group II base stock production.
 It simulates EBITDA before the deduction of corporate SG&A expenses for typical VGO-based virgin base stock plants and RFO-based re-refineries.
 A more detailed description of the Margin Index can be found in the January 2014 release.

-Join Anuj Kumar, Project Manager of Kline’s Energy Practice as he presents insights and observations from Kline’s recently published Global Lubricant Basestock: Market Analysis and Opportunities report in a complimentary webinar on Wednesday October 7, 2015 at 9 AM EDT.
+Join Milind Phadke, Director in Kline’s Energy/Petroleum practice as he presents insights and observations from Kline’s recently published Global Lubricant Additives: Market Analysis and Opportunities report.

 The webinar will take place on Tuesday, November 17, 2015 at 9:00 AM EST| 2:00 PM GMT.